Red Bank Regional High School: Curriculum

 Students may specialize in one of four four-year programs: Academy of Finance, Academy of Information Technology, Graphic Communications, or Engineering, or concentrate their studies in one of four three-year small learning communities in Math & Science, Humanities & Social Studies, International & Cultural Studies and Sports Medicine & Management.

-Visual and Performing Arts majors specialize in one of eight programs: Creative Writing, Dance, Drama, Vocal Music, Piano, Instrumental Music (Strings, Woodwinds, or Brass), Commercial Art or Commercial Photography.
+Visual and Performing Arts majors specialize in one of nine programs: Media Production, Creative Writing, Dance, Drama, Vocal Music, Piano, Instrumental Music (Strings, Woodwinds, or Brass), Commercial Art or Commercial Photography.
 These majors typically include multiple classes per day and participation in certain extracurricular events and activities as part of the requirements.

 World Language students may choose Spanish, French, or Italian.
 The Italian program was introduced in the 2012–2013 school year.
 Many students, especially those in the Humanities and Social Studies and International and Cultural Studies academies, enroll in more than one language.